-The Standards screen is found in Grade Reporting, Configurations.
+The Standards page is found in Grade Reporting | Configurations.
 Standards can be displayed in a list of all standards, or in a tree format which shows the hierarchy of the standards.
-A Search box is available to limit the standards displayed, as well as filters for type of standard and grade level.
+A Search box is available to limit the standards that are displayed, as well as filters for type of standard and grade level.

 Select the terms when this standard is assessed and the grade level(s) that it applies to.
 Up to six translations can be entered for each standard.
 Select the Correspondence Language code and enter the translation into the field next to it.
 Click on the Save button when complete.

 To edit a standard select the standard in the Display List.
 The standard definition will display on the right.
 Select the Change button.
 Once all changes have been made, select Save.

 NOTE: Standards should not be modified once the Grade Reporting Cycle has been initialized.

 Load State Learning Standards

 State standards can be quickly imported by using the Load State Learning Standards page.
 The page is available at the District level for users logged in with an Admin-type account and can be found under Standards Based Grades | Configurations in the navigation.
 The page has four tabs to load CA Content Standards, Common Core, CA ELD, and the Next Generation Science standards.

 The Update/Load Selected Standards button will analyze all existing standards in the system, rename them if needed, and add any new standards.

 Please review the Load State Learning Standards articles for more information on how to update/load state standards into Aeries.